Gereon Goldmann: Military career

-Goldmann was drafted into the Wehrmacht following the completion of his seminary education in philosophy, and was commissioned as a lieutenant.
+Goldmann was drafted into the Wehrmacht following the completion of his seminary education in philosophy.
 When World War II began, he was transferred to a Waffen SS training unit in occupied Poland.
 In his memoirs, he vividly describes the anti-Christianity rampant in the Waffen SS and the brutal hazing wreaked on his fellow Catholic recruits.
-Goldmann sent a protest directly to the SS chief, Heinrich Himmler, and in early 1942, he was transferred back to the Wehrmacht in disgrace.
+After performing outstandingly in officer's training Goldmann was offered a position as an officer, on the condition that he abandons his faith and vocation.
+Goldmann refused and was scorned by his superiors.
+In response he sent a protest directly to the SS chief, Heinrich Himmler, and in early 1942, he was transferred back to the Wehrmacht in disgrace.
 He spoke openly of his hatred for Nazism, and September 1942, he was charged with high treason.
 He had a court martial in Kassel but was acquitted and so he escaped the death penalty.

 He was then transferred to the Eastern Front.
 Goldmann was soon arrested again and spent the winter of 1943 in prison.
 He was then sent to occupied France and later to Sicily.